jayniz/mettric/README.md

 ### For grown ups

-Just in case you don't want to use the silly methods names, please know that the emoji variants of above methods just call `Mettric.event(payload)`, `Mettric.meter(payload` and `Mettric.time(paylod) { ... }` respectively.
+Just in case you don't want to use the silly methods names, please know that the emoji variants of above methods just call `Mettric.event(payload)`, `Mettric.meter(payload` and `Mettric.time(payload) { ... }` respectively.
 Be aware, though, that the emoji methods ignore a misconfigured or unavailable riemann server by rescuing `Mettric::CouldNotStartWorkerThread` exceptions.
 The non-emoji methods will throw that exception.
 Just have a look at [lib/mettric/scnr.rb](lib/mettric/scnr.rb) and you'll see what I mean.

 ## Sidekiq